jxxcarlson/markup-experiments/README.md

 With these in hand, one modifies `compose` and `composeList` accordingly:

-- `composeList` check the type of its function list and selects the corresponding identity element, with `idFTag` as the default (?? is this a sound approach ??).
+-  `compose` treats the two identity functions as *right* identities under composition.

--  `compose` is designed to treat the two identity functions as *right* identities under composition.
+- `composeList` checks the type of its function list and selects the corresponding identity element, with `idFTag` as the default (?? is this a sound approach ??).